dariapinzariu/Testare_Manuala/Manual_Testing_Project_For_<BEBE TEI>.md

 Test cases are executed on the created test Cycle summary: Testing Bebe Tei

 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: https://itfclasses.atlassian.net/sr/jira.issueviews:searchrequest-xml/temp/SearchRequest.xml?jqlQuery=project+%3D+%22PIN%22+AND+type+%3D+Bug+ORDER+BY+created+DESC&atl_token=dc253b2b16f9a50982199b97a4c76cfa9d641423_lin&tempMax=1000
+The complete bug reports can be found here: <a href="test_execution.xml">Test Execution</a>

 The following is a summary of the bugs that have been found:
 - The "Product list" bug does not affect the user that much, its severity is low.